Human rights risks

 Ready to gain unparalleled insights into your supply chain's human rights risks?
 Our detailed human rights risk dashboard offers national, subnational and sector-specific data of agri commodities, providing a much clearer picture of the human rights landscape.
 Each risk is quantified on a scale from 0 (no risk at all) to 5 (very high risk), allowing you to understand the severity and take targeted actions to meet your sustainability goals.
 Try our free dashboard.

-Example: child labour risk scores in Colombia
+Example: child labour risk scores in Cameroon

 • Child labour